Dynamic category menu highlighting for single posts

 The challenge

 In order to get around this problem, we need to find a way to preserve the current-cat class in the relevant category.
-Happily, thanks to Wordpress filters, this is easy to do (yes, there is a wp_list_categories filter), so all we need do now is come up with a suitable function for this filter, which needs to do the following:
+Happily, thanks to WordPress filters, this is easy to do (yes, there is a wp_list_categories filter), so all we need do now is come up with a suitable function for this filter, which needs to do the following:

 • Find out which post is being requested